 Currently all available canola hybrid seed is sold pre-treated (with a seed treatment).
 Seed treatment options in canola are almost exclusively registered for commercial treatment with a closed transfer system.
 A few varieties can be legally saved for a grower’s own use, but the grower would have to first check that they aren’t violating any legal obligations.
 Also, in addition to the insect and disease risks from planting untreated seed, research has demonstrated yield and economic advantages and agronomic disadvantages of growing farm-saved seed from hybrids rather than purchased hybrids 7.
 Therefore, planting certified treated seed is highly recommended.

 Some seed treatments provide a mix of starter liquid fertilizer, often including phosphorus and micronutrients such as zinc or boron.
 Before making a significant investment in these products, test them for efficacy on limited acres on your own farm over a couple of years.
 Questions about conducting on-farm trials can be directed to the CCC Agronomy Specialist nearest you.

 Most drill tanks sold in western Canada are made to handle small seeds such as canola and deliver relatively uniform seed counts to each row.
-For a drill that cannot accurately meter small seeds and low flow rates, bulking agents such as elemental sulphur, seed-sized starter fertilizer Small, round pellets of dry fertilizer., or cracked oat groats, may help.
+For a drill that cannot accurately meter small seeds and low flow rates, bulking agents such as safe seed-placed rates of material like phosphate fertilizer (11-52-0-0) may help.